pieter-degroote/UltimateKEYS-testing/us-intl-altgr-dk-ahk/README.md

 ## Prerequisites

 These AutoHotkey scripts are highly customizable.
-To work properly, the Windows main/base keyboard layout has to be set to either&nbsp;:
+To work properly, the Windows main/base keyboard layout has to be set to US QWERTY or a variant&nbsp;:

-- United States (US)
+**=&gt; AltGr assigned to UltimateKEYS**

-- US-International
+- US-International (KBDUSX)
 - Hausa (Latin, Nigeria)
 - Romanian (Programmers)
 - English (India)